 Learn from some of the world’s leading string virtuosos and educators.
-Under the direction of David Wallace, chair of Berklee’s String Department, you’ll explore in-depth a wide variety of string styles, including folk, jazz, bluegrass, classical, old-time, and Celtic.
-Expand your musical horizons and discover new performance possibilities as a string player.
-You’ll study with instructors in small class settings and explore new musical styles and techniques under expert guidance.
+Under the direction of David Wallace, chair of Berklee’s String Department, you’ll explore a wide variety of string styles, including folk, jazz, bluegrass, classical, old-time, and Celtic.
+Master your technique on violin, viola, cello, mandolin, harp, banjo, and more.
+Discover new musical styles and techniques under close guidance.

 |Age range:||15 years and older|

 As a participant in the Global String Program, you’ll become a part of Berklee’s thriving, creative String Department for a full week.
 Experience the same Berklee that fostered musicians like Sierra Hull, Casey Driessen, and national fiddle champions Luke Price and Alex Hargreaves.
 The curriculum will include the following:

 - Styles lab: You will rotate through multiple styles, receiving coaching from various faculty each day.

 - Theory-in-action labs: You will receive hands-on instruction in ear training and applying theory through your instrument.
 To build knowledge sequentially, you will have the same group and faculty instructor each day.

 - Small ensemble: You will play in a small ensemble coached by a Berklee faculty member who is an expert in the specific style the ensemble will study (e.g., Arabic, bluegrass, Celtic, jazz, pop, etc.).

 - Large ensemble: You will participate in a large ensemble, rehearsing a varied repertoire and performing in the Berklee Performance Center.

 - Faculty clinics: Berklee faculty will host clinics focusing on career skills, performance techniques, and a diverse array of styles.